felixthoe/santiago/README.md

 ### PID parameter

 The parameter of the per-joint-PID-controllers used with both controller methods can be adjusted in the config/controller_manager.yaml.
-The current values are not tuned, but chosen rather random (just to see some movement).
-They are probably too high and cause some osciallations.
+The current values are tuned heuristically, based on the step response.

 ### Accessing values of the simulation